-Habitat: Open woods, foothills to mid-elevations in the mountains
+Habitat: Open woods, from foothills to middle elevations in the mountains.

 Conservation Status: Not of concern